mid-week/Bangkit-Final-Project-Dessert/README.md

 	* Zoom Range: 0.2
 	* Horizontal Flip: True

 Based on the result from the final model we get training accuracy is 72.87% and validation accuracy is 72.52%.
 The results obtained are good considering the model from scratch only scored 55% accuracy and now it improved to about 17%.
-This model also does not have overfitting problem, as there is not too much difference between the accuracy of training data and validation data.
+This model also does not have an overfitting problem, as there is not too much difference between the accuracy of training data and validation data.